Sophie delivers on her promise for green spaces, housing, and infrastructure.

 She has delivered on all fronts.

-Did you know that Gatineau Park currently has no legal status?
+Did you know that Gatineau Park is not considered a true park?

 Since her election as Member of Parliament for Pontiac–Kitigan Zibi, Sophie has been determined to make Gatineau Park a real park!
 This natural treasure, with its exceptional biodiversity, must be preserved for the community and their children.